 In January 1985, at the announcement of the retirement of Rev. Schultz, Rev. Willard Teague was named the fourth president.
 He served until 1998, when Rev. Randy Tarr, son of Dr. Delbert Tarr, became president.
 He served until 2010, when Dr. Mary Ballenger assumed this position.
-Rev. Jean Bandé arrived in 1988 from Burkina Faso and filled the position of academic dean until 1998, when he took his current position of vice president for the institution.
+Rev. Jean Bandé arrived in 1988 from Burkina Faso and filled the position of academic dean for ten years.
+He is currently the vice president for the institution.
 In 1989, both the English and French programs were changed to a Bachelor of Theology (BTh) degree.

-In 1994, WAAST opened its first extension site, in Côte d'Ivoire.
+In the 1990s WAAST began extension sites in West and Central Africa.
 Today its BTh and diploma programs are offered at centers in Côte d'Ivoire, Senegal, Sierra Leone, Ghana, Burkina Faso, Niger, Cameroon, and the Democratic Republic of the Congo-Kinshasa.
 Students do their studies at these locations until their final semester, then come to the central campus in Lomé to complete their program.

-Seeing an increasing number of clergy holding bachelor's degrees and the difficulty in sending them overseas for further education, WAAST announced the launching in 1994 of a graduate program, called Assemblies of God Graduate School of Theology (AGGST).
+Seeing an increasing number of clergy holding bachelor's degrees and the difficulty in sending them overseas for further education, WAAST announced the launching of a graduate program, called Assemblies of God Graduate School of Theology (AGGST).
 Recognizing the centrality of missio Dei (God's mission) in the purpose of God, AGGST held the conviction that the first graduate major should be in the area of missiology.
 Eighteen students, representing six nations of Africa and the USA, were admitted into the new program in May 1994.
 A degree in Christian education was added in 2000 but has been temporarily discontinued.
 The MA degree has been offered in French since 2002.